-2-5 Rack Mounting Instructions
+2-5 Installing the System into a Rack

-This section provides information on installing the chassis into a rack unit with the rails provided.
-There are a variety of rack units on the market, which may mean that the assembly procedure will differ slightly from the instructions provided.
+This section provides information on installing the SC826 chassis into a rack unit with the quick-release rails provided.
+There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.
-NOTE: This rail will fit a rack between 26.5" and 36.4" deep.

-Identifying the Sections of the Rack Rails
+Separating the Sections of the Rack Rails

 The chassis package includes two rail assemblies in the rack mounting kit.
-Each assembly consists of three sections: An inner chassis rail which secures directly to the chassis, an outer rail that secures to the rack, and a middle rail which extends from the outer rail.
-These assemblies are specifically designed for the left and right side of the chassis.
+Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the server chassis and an outer fixed rack rail that secures directly to the rack itself.